sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/batch_changes/index.md

 The following is a list of Go packages in the [`sourcegraph/sourcegraph`](https://github.com/sourcegraph/sourcegraph) repository and short explanations of what each package does:

-- `internal/campaigns`:
+- `internal/batches`:

-    Type definitions of common `campaigns` types, such as `Campaign`, `Changeset`, etc. A few helper functions and methods, but no real business logic.
+    Type definitions of common `batches` types, such as `BatchChange`, `BatchSpec`, `Changeset`, etc. A few helper functions and methods, but no real business logic.
-- `enterprise/internal/campaigns`:
+- `enterprise/internal/batches`:

-    The two hooks, `InitBackgroundJobs` and `InitFrontend`, to inject campaigns code into `enterprise/{repo-updater,frontend}`.
+    The two hooks, `InitBackgroundJobs` and `InitFrontend`, to inject batch changes code into `enterprise/{repo-updater,frontend}`.
 This is the "glue" in "glue code".
-- `enterprise/internal/campaigns/background`
+- `enterprise/internal/batches/background`

     Another bit of glue code that starts background goroutines: the changeset reconciler, the stuck-reconciler resetter, the old-changeset-spec expirer.
-- `enterprise/internal/campaigns/rewirer`:
+- `enterprise/internal/batches/rewirer`:

-    The `ChangesetRewirer` maps existing/new changesets to the matching `ChangesetSpecs` when a user applies a campaign spec.
+    The `ChangesetRewirer` maps existing/new changesets to the matching `ChangesetSpecs` when a user applies a batch spec.
-- `enterprise/internal/campaigns/state`:
+- `enterprise/internal/batches/state`:

     All the logic concerned with calculating a changesets state at a given point in time, taking into account its current state, past events synced from regular code host APIs, and events received via webhooks.
-- `enterprise/internal/campaigns/search`:
+- `enterprise/internal/batches/search`:

     Parsing text-field input for changeset searches and turning them into database-queryable structures.
-- `enterprise/internal/campaigns/search/syntax`:
+- `enterprise/internal/batches/search/syntax`:

     The old Sourcegraph-search-query parser we inherited from the search team a week or two back (the plan is _not_ to keep it, but switch to the new one when we have time)
-- `enterprise/internal/campaigns/resolvers`:
+- `enterprise/internal/batches/resolvers`:

     The GraphQL resolvers that are injected into the `enterprise/frontend` by the aforementioned `InitFrontend`.
-They mostly concern themselves with input/argument parsing/validation, (bulk-)reading (and paginating) from the database via the `campaigns/store`, but delegate most business logic to `campaigns/service`.
+They mostly concern themselves with input/argument parsing/validation, (bulk-)reading (and paginating) from the database via the `batches/store`, but delegate most business logic to `batches/service`.
-- `enterprise/internal/campaigns/resolvers/apitest`:
+- `enterprise/internal/batches/resolvers/apitest`:

     A package that helps with testing the resolvers by defining types that match the GraphQL schema.
-- `enterprise/internal/campaigns/testing`:
+- `enterprise/internal/batches/testing`:

-    Common testing helpers we use across `enterprise/internal/campaigns/*` to create test data in the database, verify test output, etc.
+    Common testing helpers we use across `enterprise/internal/batches/*` to create test data in the database, verify test output, etc.
-- `enterprise/internal/campaigns/reconciler`:
+- `enterprise/internal/batches/reconciler`:

-    The `reconciler` is what gets kicked off by the `workerutil.Worker` initialised in `campaigns/background` when a `changeset` is enqueued.
-It's the heart of the declarative model of campaigns: compares changeset specs, creates execution plans, executes those.
+    The `reconciler` is what gets kicked off by the `workerutil.Worker` initialised in `batches/background` when a `changeset` is enqueued.
+It's the heart of the declarative model of batches: compares changeset specs, creates execution plans, executes those.
-- `enterprise/internal/campaigns/syncer`:
+- `enterprise/internal/batches/syncer`:

     This contains everything related to "sync changeset data from the code host to sourcegraph".
 The `Syncer` is started in the background, keeps state in memory (rate limit per external service), and syncs changesets either periodically (according to heuristics) or when directly enqueued from the `resolvers`.
-- `enterprise/internal/campaigns/service`:
+- `enterprise/internal/batches/service`:

-    This is what's often called the "service layer" in web architectures and contains a lot of the business logic: creating a campaign and validating whether the user can create one, applying new campaign specs, calling the `rewirer`, deleting campaigns, closing campaigns, etc.
+    This is what's often called the "service layer" in web architectures and contains a lot of the business logic: creating a batch change and validating whether the user can create one, applying new batch specs, calling the `rewirer`, deleting batch changes, closing batch changes, etc.
-- `enterprise/internal/campaigns/webhooks`:
+- `enterprise/internal/batches/webhooks`:

     These `webhooks` endpoints are injected by `InitFrontend` into the `frontend` and implement the `cmd/frontend/webhooks` interfaces.
-- `enterprise/internal/campaigns/store`:
+- `enterprise/internal/batches/store`:

-    This is the campaigns `Store` that takes `internal/campaigns` types and writes/reads them to/from the database.
+    This is the batch changes `Store` that takes `internal/batches` types and writes/reads them to/from the database.
 This contains everything related to SQL and database persistence, even some complex business logic queries.

 ## Diving into the code as a backend developer